ForbesLindesay/authentication/docs/cloudflare-ip.md

 title: Cloudflare IP
 ---

 A small utility to test if an IP address belongs to Cloudflare.
 This is based off their [publicly available list of IP Ranges](https://www.cloudflare.com/ips/).
-This utility automatically re-fetches that list once every 24 hours, and it has historically only changed once every few years, so your library shoudl always be up to date.
+This utility automatically re-fetches that list once every 24 hours, and it has historically only changed once every few years, so your library should always be up to date.

 ## Installation